scarletquasar/GitGrabber.NET/README.md

 ## Usage

-This version (2.0.0) is a open alpha and does not have a Nuget package.
+**Important:** This version (2.0.0) is a open alpha and does not have a Nuget package.
 Feel free to clone this project and reference in your solutions.